-Demountable Aluminium Dome
+Demountable Aluminium Dome, Glastonbury Festival

 The dome is a 30 metre diameter hemisphere, completely demountable and easily portable.
 Designed to have a high load capacity it is constructed using 100mm diameter hollow aluminium tubes, which are up to 3.2m long and weigh only 16kg each.

-Since our client regularly operates overseas, we needed to produce a design which would be accepted by European and North American authorities.
+As our client regularly operates overseas, we needed to produce a design which would be accepted by European and North American authorities.
 To aid this we used Eurocode 9 for the aluminium design and followed accepted norms recommended by both UK and US standards for temporary structures.

 We carefully detailed the connections to speed erection and dismantling while also simplifying fabrication.
 One aspect of this was the omission of welded end caps on the bars.
 Instead the tubes have been accurately laser cut to receive flat projecting plates.